Let X Represent The Regular Price Of A Book

 The Power of Algebraic Representation

 Algebraic representation is the cornerstone of mathematical problem-solving.
-By using variables like 'x', we can translate complex scenarios into concise and manageable equations.
+Also, by using variables like 'x', we can translate complex scenarios into concise and manageable equations.
 In the context of the regular price of a book, 'x' becomes a placeholder for a value we might not know yet, allowing us to perform operations and uncover hidden information.

 Why 'x'?